Applicability

-Ruby on Rails is a full-stack web framework built with the Ruby programming language.
-It comes with ActiveRecord as its default Object-Relational Mapping (ORM) layer, offering features such as:
+Ruby on Rails is a full-stack web application framework that uses the Ruby programming language.
+It includes ActiveRecord as its ORM component.
+ActiveRecord provides the following features:

 - Support for model associations and inheritance